mojaloop/mojaloop/contribute/Local-K8s-Development-Guide.md

         - update the external Port for API: `service.external.ports.api.externalPort: 3000`
         - update the external Port for ADMIN API: `service.external.ports.admin.externalPort: 3001`

-        The changes to `./centralledger/values.yaml` should result in the following:
+        The changes to `./centralledger/values.yaml` should look as follows:
         ``` YAML
         service:
             type: ClusterIP